Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/email-templates.md

 </p>
 ```

-[Liquid templating engine](https://shopify.github.io/liquid/) is used internally, which means that all valid operators can be used
+[Liquid templating engine](https://shopify.github.io/liquid/) is used internally, which means that all valid operators can also be used.